openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 :ref:`Remainder`) behave in compliance with the IEEE 754 Standard.
-For example, |LANG| requires the support of IEEE 754 *denormalized* floating-point numbers and *gradual underflow* that make it easier to prove a particular numerical algorithms’ desirable properties.
+For example, |LANG| requires the support of IEEE 754 *denormalized* floating-point numbers and *gradual underflow* that make it easier to prove the desirable properties of a particular numerical algorithm.
 Floating-point operations do not '*flush to zero*' if the calculated result is a denormalized number.

-|LANG| requires that floating-point arithmetic behave as if the floating-point
+|LANG| requires floating-point arithmetic to behave as if the floating-point
 result of every floating-point operator is rounded to the result precision.
 An *inexact* result is rounded to the representable value nearest to the infinitely precise result; |LANG| uses the '*round to nearest*' principle (the default